 The first step in deciding on care for a child or adolescent is getting a thorough assessment, establishing a diagnosis and making a treatment recommendation.
 From the first assessment through all levels of treatment at Kartini Clinic parents are informed and involved.
 This is consistent with our conviction that parents do not cause eating disorders and, in fact, are essential treatment team members.
 With the assistance of our pediatric nurse, one of our Board certified pediatricians will do a complete physical, family interview and eating disorder assessment for your child.
 Their conclusions and recommendations will be shared with you and with any providers you specify.

-Kartini Clinic currently has four levels of care.
-Each level is designed to lead to the next, lower level of care; combined, these four levels of care are designed to complement each other and support lasting recovery.
+Kartini Clinic currently has five levels of care.
+Each level is designed to lead to the next, lower level of care; combined, these five levels of care are designed to complement each other and support lasting recovery.

 How Long Does Treatment Take?